JacobRintjema/GlobalIndex/README.md

 # Global Health Noncommunicable Disease Database

 - The Global Health Noncommunicable Disease Database is a global database showcasing country-level policies of non communicable disease interventions in primary health care for a Master’s level public health research project
-- The web application built using Angular 11, Typescript and hosted with Google Firebase API.
+- The responsive web application was built using Angular 11, Typescript and hosted with Google Firebase API.
 - It enables users to access summarized and referenceable public health journal articles by country through Firebase Cloud Firestore.
 - The interactive data is visualized through Highcharts charting library and Angular Material